-If you are feeling brave and want to become your boss, then by all means, you can start a side business, while you’re working at your day job.
-Starting a business on the side mitigates a lot of the risks when beginning any entrepreneurial venture since you have the stability of your day job to support you as you grow your business.
+If you are feeling brave and want to become your boss, then, by all means, you can start a side business, while you’re working at your day job.
+Starting a business on the side mitigates a lot of the risks when beginning an entrepreneurial venture since you have the stability of your day job to support you as you grow your business.

 And once your business has grown to the point where you are ready to take the plunge, you have successfully changed your career.
 Starting a side business is also a great way of gaining invaluable experience as well.
 Just so you know, when you do decide to take the plunge, make sure you have saved quite a bit of your income because the initial phase of running a business on a full-time basis will be challenging.

 I came across an article on Monster that shared a story of a 40-year-old who successfully changed his career.
-I was 31 years old when I changed my job, but it took me three years to get to where I am.
+I was 31 years old when changed my job, but it took me three years to get to the desired place.